gomathishankar28/ms3_meercq/README.md

 ### **Services**
 This page displays the following:

-***Cards*** for each company containing  information such as Average Rating, company name, created date, mobile number, address, email, website if any etc. based on one of the 7 services chosen.
+***Cards*** or each Company containing information such as Company image / logo, Company name, Average Rating, Created date, Mobile number, Address, Email, Website if any etc. based on one of the 7 service types chosen.

-***Add New Contact*** Button to enable registered users to add new contact under a service.
+***Add New Contact*** Button to enable registered users to add new contact under a service type.

 ***Edit Contact*** Button to enable registered users to edit existing contact such as mobile number, address or email.

-***Delete Contact*** Button for the admin to delete any obsolete contacts.
+***Delete Contact*** Button for the Admin to delete any obsolete contacts.

 ***Add Review***Button to enable registered users to give rating and comments for a company based on their experience with that contact.